top of page

 The results ruled out one possibility but uncovered a new, more likely cause, which I recognized from Floyd's history.

-They are obliged to present all options but not necessarily give you the odds.
+They present all options but not necessarily give you the odds.

 The other possibility had no cure.
 Further testing would only confirm what we already knew—that nothing could be done, and this would be at the expense of Floyd's comfort.